 Types of Company Registration as per Companies Act 2013

 Private Limited Company

 This is the most popular form of business entity in India.
 In a Private limited company, business assets are separated from personal assets.
 Therefore, Each shareholder is only responsible for his share of the total capital.
-Compliance of a Private Limited Company includes maintenance of records of financial transactions, board meetings, and annual reports and so on.
-Also, total capital of the entity is made up of shares and these shares can be sold/transferred to another individual who becomes one of the owners of the company after such transfer or selling of shares.
-The shares of a Private limited company cannot be traded on stock exchange and neither can it go for IPO to public.
+Compliance of a Private Limited Company includes maintenance of records of financial transactions, board meetings, and annual reports, and so on.
+Also, the total capital of the entity is made up of shares and these shares can be sold/transferred to another individual who becomes one of the owners of the company after such transfer or selling of shares.
+The shares of a Private limited company cannot be traded on the stock exchange and neither can it go for IPO to the public.